 To address defensiveness, first, understand the underlying reasons without jumping to conclusions like infidelity.
 Identify patterns in their behavior, considering whether specific topics trigger defensiveness.
 Reflect on your own communication style, ensuring you aren’t inadvertently contributing to the issue through constant criticism.

 Once you understand the root cause, devise strategies to manage defensiveness.
 When addressing the issue with your partner:

 - Clearly identify the behavior pattern

 - Abstain from criticism

 - Stay calm but assertive

-- Agree to stop any behavior your partner says is contributing to the problem
+- Agree to cease any behavior contributing to the problem

 More Couples Counseling Posts